 Civil War Battles Fought in North Carolina

-Early in the American Civil War, Union forces were deployed to blockade North Carolina's coast and then occupy the islands in order to strangle Southern-friendly shipping and control the deep-water rivers that fed the "sounds."
+Early in the American Civil War (1861-1865), Union forces were deployed to blockade North Carolina's coast and then occupy the islands in order to strangle Southern-friendly-shipping and control the deep-water rivers that fed the "sounds."
 The Atlantic coast of North Carolina was protected by a series of barrier islands, and control of the islands and the bodies of water west of them known as "sounds" was crucial for both sides during the Civil War.
-Losing the coast, consequently, placed most of eastern North Carolina in danger and threatened the critically important supply line on the Wilmington and Weldon Railroad.
-The Union referred to its strategy as the Anaconda Plan; the implementation of Union General Winfield Scott's strategy of "divide and conquer."
+Losing the coast would place most of eastern North Carolina in danger and threaten the critically important supply line on the Wilmington and Weldon Railroad.
+The brainchild of Union General Winfield Scott, the Anaconda Plan was an attempt to divide and subdue the rebellious Southern states, but the strategy would underestimate the will of a people and the constant need for boots on the ground.
+Scott was a career U.S. Army officer whose lengthy service included commanding an artillery regiment nearly 50 years ago during the War of 1812, and while he now spoke of a large Federal navy making amphibious assaults during his initial strategy sessions, he never imagined that it would take four years of fighting and some 620,00 American lives to reach the objective of victory.

 Civil War Battles Fought in North Carolina

-Hatteras Inlet Batteries (also known as Forts Clark and Hatteras; and Hatteras Campaign)
+Hatteras Inlet Batteries (A) (also known as Forts Clark and Hatteras; and Hatteras Campaign)

 Date: August 28–29, 1861